Best Israel travel tips – The ultimate Israel travel guide

 What to eat – Israel travel tips

 Food in Israel is very high quality, I love it, it’s delicious and healthy.
-A lot of options for vegans, vegetarian or for meat lovers.
+A lot of options for vegans, vegetarians, and for meat lovers.

 My favorite Israeli breakfast and also probably one of the most popular egg dishes in Israel.
-It’s made out of eggs poached into a sauce of slowly cooked tomatoes, garlic, and peppers.
+It’s made out of eggs, which are poached into a sauce of slowly cooked tomatoes, garlic, and peppers.
 If you eat it with a fresh baguette you have a winning combination.

 It’s not possible to meet an Israeli that doesn’t know hummus.
 Hummus is a spread, made out of chickpeas, blended with tahini, garlic, salt, and lemon juice.
 If you go to a hummus place, they serve it with pita, cucumbers, and onions.
-Try it with onions, the taste surprised me (in a good way of course).
+Try it with onions, you will be surprised how good it actually is.

 Made out of marinated meat usually from turkey, chicken, sometimes lamb slowly roasted on a vertical spin for hours.
 Thin slices of meat are cut from the surface and served, in a pita or laffa (Middle Eastern flatbread).
 Often served with tomatoes, onions, cucumbers, pickled vegetables and tahini sauce.
 Try it with amba (hot mango sauce), ask them to put it on the side.